ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 ---5 The folder you are in will contain all the newly created folders which contain the json files.
 <br>
 <br>
+Things to oconsider:<br>
+Is filtering spells by casting time needed?<br>
 <br>